 After miles of more level road that is appetizing to casual cyclists, Canyon Rim Drive makes a hairpin descent past Devils Kitchen to the east entrance of the park near Grand Junction.
 Avid hikers may find it frustrating that some of the best views of Monument Canyon are available right from the road, but the beauty of Colorado National Monument is accessible to all (as long as you have transportation and aren’t frightened by tight winding roads).
 Dedicate a few hours of your visit to touring this drive and exploring the viewpoints.

-Use the map below to view the lookouts on Rim Rock Drive:
+Use the map below to view the drive and get directions:

 |Alcove Nature Trail|